tsdh/imdb2emf/README.md

 That will be about one million movies, 1.5 million actors, 800k actresses, and 300k ratings.

-The resulting models are named `imdb-<max-movie-count>.movies` if a maximum movie number was provided and `imdb.movies` when the complete database is parsed.
+The resulting XMI model files are named `imdb-<max-movie-count>.movies` if a maximum movie number was provided and `imdb.movies` when the complete database is parsed.

+Additionally, the models are saved in a binary coding which is more space efficient and much faster to load.
+Those files have the ending `.movies.bin`.

 ## License